 But the setup is simpler than it sounds:

-2. Your project repo with an agent configuration that defines the Marshal: field commander, dispatches specialists, maintains state on disk, runs the OODA loop.
-116 lines.
-That’s your entire org chart.
+2. Your project repo with an agent configuration that defines the Marshal: field commander, dispatches specialists, maintains state on disk, runs its own decision loop.

 3. State files on both sides.
-The Strategist keeps strategic notes and a prompt log.
+The Strategist keeps strategic notes, a prompt log, and a lessons file.
 The Marshal keeps a ledger, decision log, and execution plan.
 Both have compaction recovery protocols.

 4. You.
 Carrying prompts, carrying debriefs, making the calls neither agent is qualified to make.
 The job title is “human.”
 The actual role is “executive who happens to be the only one in the room who knows everyone’s name.”

 Suggestion: Talk to your Strategist about what you’re trying to build or achieve.
-Ask whether there are any specific sections it would add to its own CLAUDE.md or to the Marshall’s.
-Strive to keep those two CLAUDE.md files lean!
+Ask whether there are any specific sections it would add to its own configuration or to the Marshal’s.
+Strive to keep those two configuration files lean — but don’t be surprised when they grow.
+Ours did.
+Every lesson adds weight.
+That’s the system working, not bloating.

 → Try it yourself: github.com/armenr/shadow-terminal